mhaugrud/msumcspy/_sources/GeneralIntro/SpecialWaystoExecutePythoninthisBook.rst

 .. admonition:: Do this ...

    Now try modifying the activecode program shown above.

-First, modify the string in the first print statement by changing the word *adds* to the word *multiplies*.
-Now press *run*.
-You can see that the result of the program has changed.
+   - Modify the string in the first print statement by changing the word *adds* to the word *multiplies*.
+   - Press *run*.
+You can see that the output of the program has changed.
 However, it still prints "5" as the answer.
-Modify the second print statement by changing the addition symbol, the "+", to the multiplication symbol, "*".
-Press *run* to see the new results.
+   - Modify the second print statement by changing the addition symbol, the ``+``, to the multiplication symbol, ``*``.
+   - Press *run* to see the new results.

 .. tip::